ksalekk/ksalekk/README.md

 # Hi 👋 I am Biomedical Enginnering student at Warsaw University of Technology.

-You can find here projects developed for my studies at the WUT.
+You can find here both hobby projects and developed for my studies at the WUT.

 <!---
 ksalekk/ksalekk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.